This text has been professionally transcribed. However, for timely distribution, it has not been edited or proofread against the tape.

 PORTER: I have a question for you

-about this split between unilateralism and multilateralism in
+about this split between unilateralism and multilateralism in US foreign policy.
+It seems as

 if we’re really going it alone on so many things these days.
 What do you think